Old maps and aerial photos

 1949 Aerial photo, looking east

-This remarkable image, taken 5 years after the war, shows the cemetery densely packed with graves, before most of the headstones were removed and the cemetery grassed over.
-The Nonconformist Chapel, both mortuaries, and east lodge all still exist at this time.
-There are surprisingly few trees, although the photo was taken in April so most would not have been in leaf yet.
+This remarkable image, taken 5 years after the war, shows the cemetery densely crowded with graves, before most of the headstones were removed and the cemetery grassed over.
+The Nonconformist Chapel, both mortuaries, and east lodge can all be seen.
+(This is the only photo of the Nonconformist chapel we have.)
+There are surprisingly few trees, although the quality of the photo makes it hard to tell.
 It is just possible to make out a line of trees along the principal avenue.

 1981 Aerial photo (NCAP)

-The process of "grassing over" appears incomplete at this stage, with large numbers of graves still visible in the northwest and southwest sections.
-Most of the paths are tree-lined, except, surprisingly, the principal avenue.
-The Friends believe that this was an elm tree avenue that succumbed to Dutch elm disease in the 1970s (as was the case in Margravine Cemetery).
-The Nonconformist chapel is gone; it's unclear whether the mortuaries and east lodge are gone too.
+The process of "grassing over" still appears incomplete at this stage, with large numbers of graves still visible in the northwest and southwest sections.
+All the trees along principal avenue have mysteriously disappeared, as have those along the top half of the north-south avenue.
+The Friends believe that these were elm trees that were cut down due to Dutch Elm Disease in the 1970s (as was the case in Margravine Cemetery).
+The Nonconformist chapel is long gone, but it's unclear whether the mortuaries and east lodge still exist.

 1992 Aerial photo (NCAP)